freeorion/freeorion/BUILD.md

 FreeOrion source code in:

  * `freeorion-project/FreeOrion/` on Windows.
- * `freeorion-project/freeorion/` on Mac OS X, Linux and other Operating Systems.
+ * `freeorion-project/freeorion/` on MacOS, Linux and other Operating Systems.

 This directory will be referred to as _source directory_ in the rest of the